flowpl/log/README.md

 # log

 A minimal logging library for the go language, inspired by this blog post: http://dave.cheney.net/2015/11/05/lets-talk-about-logging

 ## Philosophy
 - there are informational messages that you want to see while the program is running in production
 - there are debug messages that you want to see while debugging

-Consequently there are just two log levels: INFO and DEBUG.
+Consequently there are just two log levels: INFO and DEBUG, which are used for output control only.
 When thinking: "I need additional WARNING, ERROR and CRITICAL levels", consider this:
-Errors are supposed to be handled; or not.
+Errors are supposed to be handled... or not.
 When handling the error, the developer is expected to bring the program back into a working state without loosing any data.
-When not handling the error, the program should not do anything anymore, especially not have any side effects, and exit.
+When not handling the error, the program should not do anything anymore, especially not have side effects, and exit.
-In either case the developer has to decide if she wants to see that the error happened while the program is running in production (INFO) or just while developing (DEBUG).
+In either case the developer has to decide if she wants to see that the error happened while the program is running in production (INFO) or just during development (DEBUG).
-For a more detailed explanation read Dave Cheney's post linked above.
+For a more detailed explanation, read Dave Cheney's post linked above.

 ## Features
-- simplified and easy to reason about log levels
+- simplified log levels that are easy to reason about
 - pluggable output formatters (plain text and JSON are currently supported)
 - the plain text formatter outputs lines that can easily be processed with standard command line tools
 - pluggable output handlers (stdout and stderr are currently supported)
-- cascading context handling using child loggers
+- cascading context handling using child loggers and tags

 ## Installation